Wellington bell ringing is organised by the Wellington Combined Society of Bell Ringers. Full circle english change ringing

 Visiting Ringers page for more information.
 There is no regular practice at Old St Paul's, but we try to give visitors the opportunity to ring

-there after Sunday morning ringing at the Cathedral.
+there after Cathedral Sunday morning ringing.
 We will also try to give visitors an opportunity to ring on The John David Mini Ring.

 They would be happy to ring with visiting handbell ringers.